 After a decision is reached by the arbitrator, it is submitted to Court as an arbitral order and is then fast tracked through the court process to a Judge who then makes the arbitral order legally binding.
 Increasingly, those who would otherwise have considered court proceedings as their only route forward are now turning to arbitration as a much better alternative.

 Round Table Meetings

 One of the causes of frustration and anxiety in divorce settlements can be the time it takes to resolve a divorce settlement or care arrangements for children in written negotiations between Solicitors.
-At Glynis Wright & Co, we encourage our clients to consider round table meetings as an alternative.
+We encourage our clients to consider round table meetings as an alternative.
 This is where both parties and their Solicitors arrange to meet together to see if they can broker agreements to resolve the issues across the table.
 If this method is used to resolve finances on separation/divorce, there must be full and frank disclosure of both parties’ financial circumstances before the round table meeting can go ahead as with any written negotiation.
 The difference is that once financial disclosure has been exchanged, a deal can be struck in a day whereas written negotiations can take weeks.
 Even if a full settlement cannot be achieved in one round table meeting, it often leads to a narrowing of issues between the parties who may then agree to a second round table meeting or find themselves able to resolve the remaining issues via written negotiations having dealt with some of the more thorny issues at the round table.